YardenGabbay/SubCuRe/README.md

    For Yarden: give the command of how to reproduce experiments.

 4. **Inspect results**
-   Output logs and results will be saved in the `experiments/logs` directory.
+   Output logs will be saved in the `experiments/logs` directory when setting the parameter `verbose=True` for the algorithm.
+The results of tuple removed can be directly observed by printing the variables returned by the algorithms.

 ## Requirements